1049

 Earliest historical record of “Dartmouth”

-Swein Godwinson, brother in law of King Edward the Confessor, has been exiled for abducting and marrying Abbess Eadgifu of Leominster (a nun).
-His lands have been divided between his brother Harold and his cousin Beorn Estrithson.
-Swein returns to England and wants his lands back, but Harold and Beorn resist.
-Swein tricks and captures Beorn in Bosham, Sussex.
-He is sent by ship to Dartmouth, where he is killed and secretly buried.
-When the murder is discovered Swein is exiled again.
-Harold reburies Beorn in Winchester.
+Beorn Estrithson is murdered by his cousin, Swein Godwinson, brother in law of King Edward the Confessor.
+Swein was exiled for abducting and marrying Abbess Eadgifu of Leominster (a nun).
+His lands were divided between his brother Harold and his cousin Beorn.
+When Swein returned to England, he wanted his lands back, but Harold and Beorn resisted.
+Swein tricked and captured Beorn in Bosham, Sussex, sending him by ship to Dartmouth, where he was killed and secretly buried.
+When the murder was discovered Swein was again exiled.
+Beorn was reburied in Winchester by Harold.

 Edward (the Confessor)